The “No Time” Approach To Maximize Productivity

 Spending time alone breaks down those berries.
 Studies show that solitude helps you develop more compassion for other people.
 [7]

-Alone peaceful time helps you understand that you cannot change others, but you can change your perspective toward others.
-You can make this realization because you are now more relaxed and tolerant.
+Alone, peaceful time helps you understand that you cannot change others but can change your perspective toward others.
+You can realize this because you are now more relaxed and tolerant.

 Conclusion